 - Dr. Stoff specializes in the diagnosis and treatment of skin cancer and is a member of the multidisciplinary melanoma team at Winship Cancer Institute.

-- Assistant Professor, Department of Dermatology, Department of Pathology, Emory University School of Medicine
+- Associate Professor, Department of Dermatology, Department of Pathology, Emory University School of Medicine

 - (404) 778-3333